-In particular, we recommend students follow guidelines for routine screening of sex-specific organs, like pap smears/gynecological exams, breast exams, prostate exams, etc. If you are uncomfortable with these types of exams, we are happy to talk with you about how to make it easier.
+We recommend students follow guidelines for routine screening of sex-specific organs, like pap smears/gynecological exams, breast exams, prostate exams, etc. If you are uncomfortable with these types of exams, we are happy to talk with you about how to make it easier.

 Name, gender and sex assigned at birth documentation

-- You can also ask a staff member to update your preferred name, gender identity, and sex assigned at birth during a visit to UHS
+- You can also ask a staff member to make these updates during a visit to UHS